 Amendments to the California Consumer Privacy Act (CCPA) have been making their way through the California legislature throughout the Spring and Summer.
 The proposed amendments have ranged from non-substantive grammar changes to significant modifications to the scope and specific provisions of the law.
-With one month left in the process, businesses and privacy pros around the globe are waiting eagerly to see which amendments will pass and how the CCPA will look when it takes effect on January 1, 2020.
+With one month left in the process, businesses and privacy pros around the globe are waiting eagerly to see which amendments will pass, what changes they will need to prepare for in order to meet CCPA compliance, and how the CCPA will look when it takes effect on January 1, 2020.

 In July, the California Senate Committee on the Judiciary voted to advance 7 amendments and failed to approve 3 amendments—A.B.
 1416, which sought to create an exception for businesses that provided consumer’s personal information to a government agency solely for purposes of carrying out a government program; A.B.
 873, which sought to broaden the definition of “deidentified” and narrow the definition of “personal information”; and A.B.
 981, which sought to create an exception on consumer rights for the insurance industry.
 These bills failing to secure approval means they are unlikely to advance.
 The California State Senate has until September 13 to vote amendments into law at which point Governor Newsom will have until October 13 to sign or veto any bill that makes it through the Senate.